 Ontario Hamster Club operates as a club, with any funds raised being put back into the organization, or donated to an animal-related charity.
 The OHC meets regularly for scheduled luncheons and will be holding Hamster Shows in the spring of 2018.
 Web content and articles produced by our members are vital to the organization.
 There is a heavy focus on the community in our Facebook Group, which provides a place for owners, rescues and breeders to collaborate and provide support to each other when needed.
 We like to think of ourselves as a family!
 The main mission of OHC is education about proper care, and an improvement in the quality of hamsters produced.

 OHC exists to benefit hamsters of all species, and their owners, by providing a cohesive set of guidelines outlining care.

-OHC is a non-profit organization that connects hamster owners, lovers, enthusiasts, and breeders, through shared knowledge, and strives to educate the public on proper care and ethics for hamsters.
+OHC is a club that connects hamster owners, lovers, enthusiasts, and breeders, through shared knowledge, and strives to educate the public on proper care and ethics for hamsters.